Read the Conversation

 EF: What is currently driving growth in Brazil?
 In what areas are you experiencing the greatest success, and how significant is Brazil to Zoetis' global strategy?

 LR: The companion animals market, which is expanding faster than any other business in Brazil, is a big growth driver.
 For instance, Brazil ranks number three in the world for the number of pets but ranks number seven in terms of animal health expenditures.
-Brazil has an opportunity to get up to number 3 in expenditures, yet certain factors, like the population’s willingness to invest in their pets, as well as the population’s purchasing power, are currently the limiting factor.
+Brazil has an opportunity to get up to number 3 in expenditures, yet certain factors, like the population’s pet healthcare awareness, as well as the population’s purchasing power, are currently the limiting factors.
 We know there is a lot of potential there.
 Our ongoing consumer education efforts will continue to fuel the demand for veterinary visits, which will propel the market as a whole and propel our companion animals’ unit growth.

 We acknowledge the significance of sustainability and strive to promote it by providing animals that are healthier and more productive.
 All of this is related to the requirement to maintain efficiency and sustainability, which drives economical and sustainability benefits at the same time.